 Each child’s level of development must be assessed against the early learning goals.
 Practitioners must indicate whether children are meeting expected levels of development, or if they are not yet reaching expected levels (emerging).
 This is the EYFS Profile.

-Having worked with a number of Early Adopter schools and taken into consideration the principles of the new Development Matters guidance, we have created a new assessment model which we believe meets the requirements of schools whilst acknowledging the need to reduce the amount of unnecessary and unhelpful data that has been historically collected.
+Having consulted with a large number of Early Adopter schools and taken into consideration the principles of the new Development Matters guidance, we have created a new assessment model which we believe meets the requirements of schools whilst acknowledging the need to reduce the amount of unnecessary and unhelpful data that has been historically collected.

 Pupil Asset's EYFS 2020 model is a Point in Time Assessment.